 - Shasta habitually eavesdropped on Arsheesh though, which ups his odds.

-- Happens all the time in David Eddings's books.
+- Happens all the time in David Eddings' books.
 Almost each time the heroes arrive in a new place, they will come across a pair of enemy mooks telling each other everything that is to be known about it (and, typically, calling each other by name in their very first lines).

-- Occasionally subverted, such as very early in the Belgariad, when Garion hears Mister Wolf and Aunt Pol (later revealed to be Belgarath and Polgara, millennia-old sorcerers) that makes no sense to either him or the reader, but makes perfect sense to Wolf, Pol and the reader.
+- Occasionally subverted, such as very early in the Belgariad, when Garion hears Mister Wolf and Aunt Pol (later revealed to be Belgarath and Polgara, millennia-old sorcerers) that makes no sense to either him or the first-time reader, but makes perfect sense to Wolf, Pol and the repeat reader.

 - Played straight and responsible for most of the suspense in the period piece A Murder For Her Majesty.
 The main character witnesses the murder of her father and overhears a conversation by the killers, which is what kickstarts the plot.
 She overhears two conversations later on by the killers and co-conspirators.
 She herself, disguised as a boy, is discovered for who she is by accidentally saying things out loud that the bad guys overhear when near her.
 A lot of convenient overhearing, but what the heck, it makes the story fun.

 - This is how Jim finds out that Silver is a pirate in Treasure Island; he happens to sneak into the ship's food store for a midnight snack just before the pirates park themselves outside to plot their mutiny.

 - Subverted in Forward The Foundation by Isaac Asimov: Hari Seldon's grandaughter Wanda genuinely overhears (perhaps telepathically) members of the Psychohistory Project plotting against Professor Seldon, but, being a little girl, she doesn't understand their complicated words.
 It never becomes clear whether the term is "lemonade", "layman-aided", or "Elar-Monay" (the names of the conspirators).
 And the plot isn't to kill Seldon at all—only his robot wife.